TiSEM Institutional Review Board (IRB)

 - Accessibility of data and procedures to contribute to the replicability and reproducibility of research results.

-The committee consists of representatives from different departments in TiSEM:
+The committee consists of representatives from different TiSEM departments:

-- Prof. dr. Eddy Cardinaels (Department of Accountancy)
+- Prof. dr. Eddy Cardinaels (Chair, Department of Accountancy)

 - Prof. dr. Tobias Klein (Department of Econometrics and Operations Research)